Cut Your Spending by $400 a Month!

 • Consider swapping babysitting or pet sitting with a neighbor.

 • Cut your dry cleaning bill by switching to no-iron shirts.
 5 no-iron shirts from Costco cost $79.95, and you’ll save about $250 a year on dry cleaning.

 • Instead of a coin jar, try a $1 bill jar – you have to adjust for inflation, right?

-How many ways did you find to cut your spending?
+How many ways did you find to cut your spending by $400 a month?

 Please leave a comment to add a tip to this list…thanks and happy saving!